Cookie Consent by Free Privacy Policy Generator website

 Top of page

-Read York Youth Council's report on the 2019 'Make Your Mark' ballot, the annual national consultation (since 2011) which gives young people a say on what will be debated by Members of UK Youth Parliament.
-This file may not be suitable for users of assistive technology; request an accessible format.
+York Youth Council's report on the 2024 'Make Your Mark' ballot, the national consultation happens every two years, which gives young people a say on what will be debated by Members of the UK Youth Parliament.

 Following the debate, the top issues are brought to the attention of Government Ministers, including those with responsibility for youth policy.